1reemy/Order-Summary/README.md

 In order to arrive at a solution for the challenge, I examined the bare code that was given with the file and set about adding more html code to the template.
 In adding code to the template, I started adding HTML code in order to give the page more structure and to seperate the various sections so that I can clearly position these sections and style them using CSS.
 After doing this, I then styled the page based on how the example provided, looked.
-The image files provided were in SVG so I converted them to JPEG in doing this however, the hero image came out as a blue rectangle instead of displaying the full image.
-I was also unable to get the background image right.
+The image files provided were in SVG so I converted them to PNG and JPEG as Github does not support SVG files.

 ### Built with